mrbrant89/wokedissident/_posts/2025/04/2025-04-23-trump-tourism-war.md

   <figcaption>Forget drug mules.
 The new enemy at the border?
 Grad students and backpackers.</figcaption>
 </figure>

-This isn’t about security.
-It’s about spectacle.
+This bout spectacle - performative cruelty - not security.
 It’s a flex—a warning shot to the rest of the world: **don’t come here unless you're ready to be humiliated.**

-And the agents doing it? **They don’t need a reason.** Under current rules:
+And the agents doing it? **They don’t need a reason.**

+Under current rules:
 - They can **search your phone** without probable cause <a href="https://flgov.com/eog/sites/default/files/shared/2025/02/Q4%202024%20Estimates%20Packet.pdf">[2]</a>.
 - They can **detain you for “attitude.”**
 - They can dig through your photos, texts, social media, and political views—then decide if you're "safe."